 12.0 The system ends up fine, but the agent ends up worse off

 There are those who will point, as a motivation for procreating, to natural elements such as the continuity of the species, descent with modification (as Darwin called it, inappropriately called by many of “evolution”), the continuity of a natural message passed down through the generations, in part constantly altered (DNA), and other exaltations of nature.
 Although some beauties may be recognized in nature and in these continuities, note that if observed from the individual point of view, the situation is nothing beautiful¹⁰.
 In this view, the sentient and conscious human individual is an agent of this non-sentient and unconscious system, nature.
 He carries within himself this natural message.

 But it is he, the agent, who pays for existing, for carrying this natural message; he is the sufferer, who feels all the pain and anguish of being; it is in him that all this hurts, and it is he who cries.
-To condemn someone to be an agent of this system could indicate, in any case, love of the system or the natural message, but not of the agent, the son or the daughter.
-In this case, love is directed to the unconscious element, not to the sentient one (the agent)!
+To condemn someone to be an agent of this system could indicate, in any case, love for the system or the natural message, but not for the agent, the son or the daughter.
+In this case, love is directed to the non-sentient element, not to the sentient one (the agent)!
 Thus, the act of forcing someone into being in the name of nature or some of these natural continuities also does not conform to an attitude of concern for the well-being of the son or daughter.

 10: Darwin elucidated that although nature is often visualized as “amazing and jubilant,” what is happening, especially in an individual perspective, is a constant struggle and destruction.
 Individually there is nothing beautiful; there is no room for ethical or aesthetic considerations.
 In fact, it seems that if there was any moral animal or being, it died out as soon as it arose; it probably did not even get a chance to reproduce, and if it had, it obviously did not (precisely for being moral).
 We are necessarily descendants of non-moral beings or animals.